tryigit/Android-Life-Knowledge/README.md

 /sys/class/qcom-battery/fg1_soh
 ```
 > [!WARNING]
-> It is possible to edit this file on old Android devices.
+> It is possible to edit these files on old Android devices.
 However, if you exaggerate and enter an incorrect value, your phone may indicate the battery incorrectly and shut down prematurely.

 # Storage Life
 The Android kernel is currently reading the battery health information in this folder.